GRA-AFCH/DDS-AD9910-Arduino-Shield/README.md

 *Easy to connect OLED display
 *Control buttons for control via the program menu.

-# Switching a clock source made by next components:
+# Switching a clock source is made by next components:
 <pre>
 |-------------------------------|-----------------------------------|-----------------|
 |      Clock source             |            Capacitors             |    Resistors    |